TheDucky-2/DataLabX/docs/Workflow Docs/Column Type Detection & Conversion.md

 Let us convert them to categorical columns by using the ``to_categorical()`` method:

-    # passing a list of numerical columns that were incorrectly identified
+    # passing a list of categorical columns that were incorrectly identified

     df = ColumnConverter(df, columns=['customer_id','zip_code','store_id','product_code','status_code']).to_categorical()